What is fluconazole?

 - Endocrine effects including enlarged breasts (in males), alopecia and impotence.

 Fluconazole should not normally be taken in pregnancy.
-Use during breast-feeding is not generally recommended, because the drug is found in breast milk.
+Use during breast-feeding is acceptable as the drug level found in breast milk is very low.

 Drug interactions with fluconazole